UPB-SysSec/stekruebe-pipeline/outline.md

 - both  200: check same title/body
 - both  3xx: check same location header
 - 200 + 3xx: check location header to ticket issuer

+_IF_ we notice that redirection has different statistics in 1.3 and 1.2, we need to change scanning procedure; Then we want to behave similar to IPv4 vs IPv6.